ReinardKuroi/Elevating-Experience/README.md

 # Clicker Game
 ## Summary
-Press the button as fast as you can until the door closes.
-Get points for it, the faster the better.
-Unlock new buttons to press and doors to close.
+Press the button as fast as you can and get points for that.
+Multiplier increases up to a limit.
 Ultimately pointless.
+Achievements and stuff.
 ## Gameplay
 Click on button, get points.
 Points depent on multiplier and speed.
-Multiplier increases with points, time and levels (doors).
+Multiplier increases with points.
 No lose condition.
-Can add timer (?)
+Fancy music and psychedelic artstyle.
+## Meta
+No particular goal, it's more of an experience ranther than a game.
+Artstyle mix between vaporwave, steampunk and neon.
+All textures are photocollages.
+Music is CC-4 and fits pretty well.
+Sound effect recorded and edited at home.
 ## Done
 * Button
 * Click detection
 * Score observer
 * Rudimentary UI
-## To-do
 * Sound
 * Music
 * Advanced scoring
 * Level switch animation
 * Menu
 * Score saving and record system
-* Effects for pressing and stuff
 * 3D models for everything
 * Textures for everything
 * Android testing and deploy
+## To-do
+* DONE!